espressif/esp-idf/docs/en/api-guides/wifi.rst

 The esp_wifi_scan_start() fails immediately if the Wi-Fi is in connecting process because the connecting has higher priority than the scan.
 If scan fails because of connecting, the recommended strategy is to delay sometime and retry scan again, the scan will succeed once the connecting is completed.

 However, the retry/delay strategy may not work all the time.
 Considering following scenario:
-- The station is connecting a non-existed AP or if the station connects the existed AP with a wrong password, it always raises the event <`SYSTEM_EVENT_STA_DISCONNECTED`_>.
+- The station is connecting a non-existed AP or if the station connects the existed AP with a wrong password, it always raises the event <`WIFI_EVENT_STA_DISCONNECTED`_>.
 - The application call esp_wifi_connect() to do reconnection on receiving the disconnect event.
 - Another application task, e.g. the console task, call esp_wifi_scan_start() to do scan, the scan always fails immediately because the station is keeping connecting.
 - When scan fails, the application simply delay sometime and retry the scan.